janpolowinski/dswarm-temporary-docu/Developer-Install.md

 ```

 ### **7**. make sure, permissions are correctly
-(If you didn't change the default places where mysql and neo4j store their data, this step may not be necessary.
-The default places should be "/var/lib/mysql/" and "" )
+_If you didn't change the default places where mysql and neo4j store their data, this step should not be necessary._ If you still think you need to set the rights, the default places should be "/var/lib/mysql" and "/var/lib/neo4j/data" )

 ```
 su